WHY CHOOSE THE ARMS FOUNDATION LEVEL ACCREDITATION PROGRAM (FLAP)?

 Read more information on the ARMS Training Fellows.

-The Accreditation Policy and Procedures manual has full details of all requirements to achieve accreditation and to maintain accreditation.
+The ARMS Accreditation Program Policy has full details of all requirements to achieve accreditation and to maintain accreditation.

 For more information on the ARMS Foundation Level Accreditation please read the ARMS Foundation Level FAQs.